jina-ai/jina/docs/concepts/preliminaries/index.md

 TLS is a security protocol to facilitate privacy and data security for communications over the Internet.
 The communication between {term}`Client` and {term}`Gateway` is protected by TLS.
 ```

-Jina as an MLOPs serving framework is structured in two main layers that together with DocArray data structure and Jina Python Client complete the framework, all of them are covered in the user guide
+Jina is an MLOPs serving framework that is structured in two main layers.
+These layers work with DocArray's data structure and Jina's Python Client to complete the framework.
+All of these are covered in the user guide
 and contains the following concepts:

 ```{glossary}